Skip to Content

 2. Make the garlic butter!
 Pro tip: soften the butter by placing a warm bowl face down over the stick!
 It’ll result in a soft, spreadable consistency.
 Once the butter is ready, add the remaining ingredients.

 3. Roast!
-You’ll do this in two steps!
 First, season with salt and pepper, then brown in a hot pan.
 Then, cover it with the garlic butter and pop it into the oven.
 The most precise way to measure the doneness of meat is with an instant-read thermometer.
-Time and temperatures are changeable, but a measurement is a measurement.
-For beef, rare is 125°F; medium-rare is 135°F; medium is 145°F, medium-well is 150°F; and well is 160°F. Medium-rare is our preferred doneness for beef tenderloin, but feel free to enjoy it at whatever temperature or doneness you like!
+For beef, rare is 125°F; medium-rare is 135°F; medium is 145°F, medium-well is 150°F; and well is 160°F. Medium-rare is our preferred doneness for beef tenderloin.

 homemade beef tenderloin cooked with garlic herb butter sliced on a serving platter garnished with fresh herbs